JohnBadri/top-restaurant-page/README.md

 ## Contributions

 Contributions are welcome to enhance this project's functionality, design, or user experience.
-If you have suggestions or improvements, please submit a pull request or open an issue on the repository.